-Effective August 2, 2021, For-Hire Vehicle Administration will relocate to 100 16th St, San Diego CA 92101 (the MTS Bus Maintenance Facility).
-Any future in-person meetings or scheduled inspections will be conducted at this location, by appointment only.
+For-Hire Vehicle Administration is located at 100 16th St, San Diego CA 92101 (the MTS Bus Maintenance Facility).
+Any in-person meetings or scheduled inspections will be conducted at this location, by appointment only.
 Further instructions on directions, where to park, and how to check-in will be provided upon scheduling an appointment.

 Medallion Surrender Form: Permit Holders may, at any time and at no charge, place their vehicles under “temporary surrender” (non-operation) status.
 MTS will provide proof that the vehicle is placed in temporary surrender.
 Please call 619-557-4524 or e-mail Regulatory Inspector Tom Lee at Tom.Lee@sdmts.com to request an appointment.
 Permit holders may submit this proof to insurance companies for the purpose of suspending insurance premium payments while the vehicle is not operating.
 View Form